Chicken Fried Steak

 If you have a tenderizer, give each cut a good pounding and then season them well with salt and pepper.

-Next, add some flour to a large bowl and season it well with paprika, cayenne, and salt and pepper.
+Next, add your flour to a large bowl and season it well with paprika, cayenne, and salt and pepper.
 You can go pretty heavy on the seasoning here since only a small amount of it will stick to the steaks.

 As far as the coating goes, I used buttermilk for my steaks because that’s what I’d use for chicken, but if you don’t have any you could just as easily whip up a few eggs and use that to coat the steak.